porthorian/pdo-wrapper/README.md

 # php-database
-A PDO Database Wrapper for ease access.
+A PDO Database Wrapper for ease of use.